Package bomb detonates outside church in Beaumont

 According to the Episcopal Diocese of Texas, a package exploded outside the St. Stephen's Episcopal Church sometime between the end of worship Wednesday evening and the beginning of school Thursday morning.

-Reverend Steven Balke, a rector of St. Stephen's, discovered the damage and called police.
+Reverend Steven Balke, a rector of St. Stephen's, discovered the damage and called the police.

 "Everyone is taking this very seriously, especially since there is a school involved," Balke said.

-"We are very blessed that no one was injured," Balke said.
-"We appreciate everyone's prayers at this time.
-It has made everyone very nervous."
+No injuries were reported, but it is still unknown who did it and why.

+"There've been no arrests.
+Local police are working with the ATF and FBI but are saying very little," said Beaumont Police Chief Jim Singletary.

-Last month, an explosive device was located at Starbucks in Beaumont.
+Last month, an explosive device was located at Starbucks in Beaumont, but it did not detonate.

+Authorities are not yet saying whether the devices at the Starbucks and the church are related.